w-drammeh/math-pad/README.md

 # math-pad

-MathPad is simply a capable mathematics algorithm implementation system.
+MathPad is simply a mathematics algorithm implementation system.
 As a gui application, it integrates basic to intermediate level mathematics algorithms.
 There's a clear-cut among the algorithms based on their distribution / areas in mathematics:
 Number Theory, Finance, Algebra, Geometry, etc.